dmfrodrigues/feup-sdis-proj2/doc/data-storage.md

 ```
 with the key of the file it intends to delete.

-     1. It replies to the original message according to what $s$ replied.
+     2. It replies to the original message according to what $s$ replied.
-1. If $r$ has not stored that datapiece:
-     1. It replies with success.

 Upon receiving a `DELETE` message with a certain key, a node starts the Delete protocol for itself in order to delete the datapiece with the mentioned key.